OnShift/onshift.github.io/_posts/2017-08-07-Refactoring-with-reactJS-components-inside-out.md

     - ilyaGotfryd
     - aliOrlando
 date: 2017-08-08 13:30:00 -0500
-title: Refactoring with React.js Components Inside Out - Part 1
+title: Components Inside Out&#58; Refactoring a Legacy Application with React - Part 1
 ---

 Are you working through wads of unruly JavaScript that accumulated in your web app over the years?
 Would you like to bring in a concise and testable framework into its place?

 A common complication a developer experiences when looking to on-board a new frontend framework is how difficult it is to do so incrementally.
 In this post I would like to describe the journey our team underwent to make that a reality in our Python backed monolith project.